Minimalist Van Life: Creating Your Dream Van Conversion

 It’ll be difficult parting with items that are tied up with your identity, but it’ll be worth it in end, aren’t you changing that anyway?
 Letting go of things is cathartic, so trust in the process.

 Keep what’s comfortable and what makes you feel good.
+Choose clothes that are comfortable enough to sit in for long periods, whether you’re traveling, working, or relaxing.
 It’s easier maintaining a compact wardrobe, and you’ll find that your savings and limited closet space in your van conversion will grow too.
+Living minimally often means you can fit your clothes into one bag, making it easy to wash them at laundromats as needed.
+Doing laundry on the road is simple and affordable, so you don’t need to worry about having a large wardrobe.

 No advertising.